wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 ### Bad Clients

 In the previous post I mentioned how DockYard nearly folded from the start due to a bad client.
-That nightmare lasted of a year and half and was finally settled in June of this year.
+That nightmare lasted for a year and half and was finally settled in June of this year.
 It ended up being nearly a
 $50,000 loss for us.
-I am convinced this is due entirely to poor legal counsel, I cannot stress enough how important it is to have a competent lawyer on your side.
+I am convinced this is due entirely to poor legal counsel; I cannot stress enough how important it is to have a competent lawyer on your side.
 We didn't have someone that was willing to fight for us, it cost us big time.
 We have since retained the law firm of [Gesmer Updegrove](http://gesmer.com).
-They're pricey but it worth it.
+They're pricey, but it's worth it.

 However, before we ever engaged with our current lawyer we unfortunately had another run with a bad client.
 This time to the tune of $20,000.